puppetlabs/puppet-docs/source/puppetdb/1/spec_q_nodes.markdown

 ## Response format

-The response is a JSON array of node names matching the predicates, sorted in ascending order:
+The response is a JSON array of node names that match the predicates, sorted in ascending order:

 `["foo.example.com", "bar.example.com", "baz.example.com"]`